 I must admit it’s taken me awhile to embrace “reusable shopping bags.”
 I tried a few years back but remembering to put them back in the car slipped my mind every time we went shopping.

 So earlier this year, Robert and I decided to get healthier; that led us to change our grocery shopping routine to find better food choices.
 With that move it made sense to get some heavy-duty canvas bags and try again.

 So, that’s just what I did beginning with a variety of stencils, paint and brushes.
 Then I spent an afternoon creating these fun market bags and it was a blast.

-This post contains affiliate links for Dixie Belle Paint and Cutting Edge Stencils, Click here to read site terms.
+This post contains affiliate links for Dixie Belle Paint, Cutting Edge Stencils and amazon, Click here to read site terms.

 Market Bag Project Supplies